Image Source: Getty / Mireya Acierto

 Harry said in an interview just before he met Meghan, "If or when I do find a girlfriend, I will do my utmost to ensure that me and her can get to the point where we're actually comfortable with each other before the massive invasion that is inevitably going to happen into her privacy."
 For those "marrying in," as well as relinquishing their role of private citizen, there are all sorts of other sacrifices to be made as well — and giving up a career is top of the list.
 Sophie, Countess of Wessex, gave up her job when she married Prince Edward, and before that Prince Philip gave up a promising military career when he married the queen.

-Interest in Meghan would go through the roof if she and Harry were to get engaged, but it's hard to tell yet whether she would inspire the same kind of mania that surrounded Harry's mother, Princess Diana.
+Interest in Meghan has naturally gone through the roof thanks to her and Harry's engagement, but it's hard to tell yet whether she'll inspire the same kind of mania that surrounded Harry's mother, Princess Diana.
 Harry has already fired off a warning shot with the statement he released shortly after the news of their relationship became public, and the family will not hesitate to step up again if they feel a line has been crossed.
 It's difficult to imagine anything ever getting as bad as the Diana years again.

 For those "marrying in," as well as relinquishing their role of private citizen, there are all sorts of other sacrifices to be made as well — and giving up a career is top of the list.